albert-salman/mycvnetlify/src/entries/work/2014-pre-sales-arch.md

 ***Description***

-Work in tight cooperation with pre-sales and sales to find out business and IT needs, provide solution consultancy, technical guidance, risk and cost estimations etc to close new deals and to ensure contract renewals.
+Work in tight cooperation with pre-sales and sales to find out business and IT needs, provide solution consultancy, technical guidance, risk and cost estimations etc to close new deals on new RFPs and to ensure contract renewals.

 Marketing and sales materials development (cost models, service descriptions, battle cards, brochures etc)